 '''

 template <class T>

 class less {

 public:

 bool operator() (const T& x, const T& y) const { return x < y; }

-};
+}:

 '''

 You can use this instance/object/functor as a function that expects exactly two arguments of type T (in this example float) that returns a bool.
 That's exactly what we need for std::sort!
-This ultimately does the same thing as our tiny helper homemade compare function!
+This ultimately does the same thing as our tiny helper homemade compare function (but for any type T)!